Guest: Jon Stewart

-MADDOW: My interview with Jon Stewart elicited a transient critique from him about the 24-hour cable news world.
+MADDOW: My interview with Jon Stewart of “The Daily Show” today elicited a trouncing (ph) critique from him about the 24-hour cable news world.
 It also let me get some stuff off my chest.

 (BEGIN VIDEO CLIP)

 MADDOW: You think of it differently.
-But I think a lot of people who watch your show, and who watch cable news think of what we do as not being that different—which sucks for me because I used to be the sort of mildly amusing person talking—
+But I think a lot of people who watch your show, and who watch cable news think of what we do as not being that different, which sucks for me because I used to be sort of mildly amusing person talking—

 STEWART: Right.
 Right.
 Right.